yazidazfa/javascript-generator/README.md

 ## 7. Run the Initial Setup

-- Go to **Scheduled Actions** in Odoo and manually run the scheduled action for the first time.
+- Go to **Scheduled Actions** in Odoo and manually run the **Montly Create Drive Folder** scheduled action for the first time.
 This will create the necessary folder in Google Drive.

 ## 8. Start Uploading Attachments